Brok3d3ad/dotknow/README.md

 #### For Windows

-There are two ways to build the application on Windows:
+There are three ways to build the application on Windows:

+**Option 1: Using the automated batch file with icon support (Recommended)**
+1. Simply double-click the `build_with_icon.bat` file
+2. The script will install any missing dependencies, clean existing builds, and build the application
+3. It will also attempt to refresh the Windows icon cache
+4. The compiled executable will be in the `dist` folder as `SVG_Processor.exe`

-**Option 1: Using the automated batch file**
+**Option 2: Using the standard automated batch file**
 1. Simply double-click the `build_windows.bat` file
 2. The script will install any missing dependencies and build the application
 3. The compiled executable will be in the `dist` folder

-**Option 2: Manual compilation**
+**Option 3: Manual compilation**
 ```
 pyinstaller --onefile --windowed --icon=autStand_ic0n.ico --add-data="automation_standard_logo.jpg;." --add-data="autStand_ic0n.ico;." svg_processor_gui.py
 ```
 Or use the provided spec file:
 ```
-pyinstaller svg_processor_gui.spec
+pyinstaller autStand_icon.spec
 ```

+> **Note on Windows Icon Issues**: If the application icon is not appearing correctly:
+> 1. Make sure the `autStand_ic0n.ico` file is present in your project directory
+> 2. Use the `build_with_icon.bat` script which includes steps to clear the Windows icon cache
-> **Note**: Make sure the spec file correctly includes the icon file in both the `datas` section and the `icon` parameter of the `EXE` function.
-If you're experiencing issues with the application icon not appearing in the compiled executable, check that the .ico file is properly referenced and included.
+> 3. The icon file must be included in both the `datas` section and the `icon` parameter of the spec file
+> 4. In persistent cases, you may need to restart your computer to clear the Windows icon cache completely
+> 5. Try renaming the output executable to avoid Windows caching the old icon

 The Windows build will create:
-- `SVG Processor.exe` - A standalone executable in the `dist` folder
+- `SVG_Processor.exe` - A standalone executable in the `dist` folder

 #### For macOS